'We need more joy in our world' | Friends of woman who died in Arboretum shooting speak out

 "It was just so shocking that she was just enjoying a tea with a friend at a café and next thing, she's gone.
 It was you know, it's just horrifying," Jacobs said.

 Sosin also calls Jauregui a person who touched people in different ways.
-Now that she has been taken away, it leaves her Sosin reflecting, remembering and realizing what they have lost.
+Now that she has been taken away, Sosin is left reflecting, remembering and realizing what Jauregui's loved ones have lost.

-Jauregui's friends tell KVUE they hope to plan a memorial in the next few months.
+Jauregui's friends told KVUE they hope to plan a memorial for her in the next few months.